Regina Werner-Dietrich

-Regina Werner-Dietrich (born 9 April 1950) as Regina Werner) is a German operatic soprano and vocal pedagogue.
+Regina Werner-Dietrich (née Werner; born 9 April 1950) is a German operatic soprano and vocal pedagogue.
 She is professor emerita of classical singing at the University of Music and Theatre Leipzig.

 Life

 Born in Zwickau, Werner grew up in a musical family, her father was Kapellmeister.
 She attended the Thomasschule zu Leipzig from 1964 to 1968 and then studied at the University of Music and Theatre Leipzig with Eva Fleischer until 1973.
 She won 2nd prize at the International Johann Sebastian Bach Competition in 1972.
 From 1974 to 1987, Werner was a soloist with the Leipzig Gewandhaus Orchestra, which was conducted by Kurt Masur during this time.
 She performed regularly at the Gewandhaus, both as part of the Grand Concerts and on Liederabend.
 At St. Thomas Church, Leipzig, she sang in particular cantatas and oratorios by Johann Sebastian Bach with the Thomanerchor.
 She went on concert tours in Europe and East Asia with the Gewandhaus Orchestra and the St Thomas's Boys' Choir.

-As a guest she sang among others at the Komische Oper Berlin, the Oper Leipzig and Semperoper in Dresden.
+As a guest Werner sang among others at the Komische Oper Berlin, the Oper Leipzig and Semperoper in Dresden.
 Her opera and operetta repertoire included Susanna in The Marriage of Figaro, the Queen of the Night in The Magic Flute, Marzelline in Fidelio, Norina in Don Pasquale, Gilda in Rigoletto, Adele in the Die Fledermaus and Sophie in Der Rosenkavalier.
 She has participated in radio, television and sound recordings, among others the complete recordings of the Handel Oratorio Semele, Messiah and Salomon as well as Haydn's The Creation with the Rundfunk-Sinfonieorchester Berlin for the Eterna record label.
 She bears the honorary title Kammersängerin.

-Having already held a teaching position at the Hochschule für Musik "Felix Mendelssohn-Bartholdy" Leipzig, she became a permanent lecturer in 1987 and was appointed professor in 1993.
+Having already held a teaching position at the Hochschule für Musik "Felix Mendelssohn-Bartholdy" Leipzig, Werner became a permanent lecturer in 1987 and was appointed professor in 1993.
 For a time she was dean of Faculty of the Hochschule.
 She also gave national and international master classes, among others at the Conservatoire de Paris (CNSMDP) and at the Maîtrise Notre Dame de Paris.
 Her students include Eun Yee You, Mandy Fredrich, Diana Schnürpel, Nadja Mchantaf, Olena Tokar and Elsa Dreisig.
 On the occasion of her retirement, the Leipzig Academy of Music awarded Werner-Dietrich an honorary professorship in 2015.
 Even after retirement, she continued her annual, highly frequented operetta course.